enewton/matlab-backports/README.md

    optional parameter, but hope to cover the main use cases.
 Please request additional functionality if it would be useful.

-3. Some functionality will be impossible to implement if it is part of the language and you are using a very old MATLAB version.
+3. Some functionality will be impossible to implement if it is a core part of the language and you are using a very old MATLAB version.
 For example the string type or tables.

 ## Installation